How To Clean Car Emblems and Grilles

 - Take a soft detailing brush.

-- Rinse and continue doing a traditional car wash.
+- Rinse and continue washing your car.

 If your car has metal emblems and they’re still dirty or full of water spots, you can also use some light polish or water spot remover to make them as shiny as possible again.
 Just pour some light polish on a clean microfiber towel and work it into the emblem.
 When it’s clean and shiny, wipe the residue off with another clean rag.

-How to clean car grilles:
+How to clean the front car grill:

 - Use snow foam and spray the vehicle.